PyratLabs/ansible-role-k3s/README.md

 #### Important note about `k3s_server_manifests_urls` and `k3s_server_pod_manifests_urls`

-To deploy server manifests and server pod manifests from URL, you need to specify a `url` and a `filename`.
+To deploy server manifests and server pod manifests from URL, you need to specify a `url` and optionally a `filename` (if none provided basename is used).
 Below is an example of how to deploy the Tigera operator for Calico and kube-vip.

 ```yaml